Hijack the Seas: Tsunami

 And the only thing keeping me sane was the fact that he was probably here, too.

 He had to be.
 Vamps didn’t know crap about magic, especially the time-travel kind.
-Yet, in a split second, he had had shifted us all fifty years out of place, and he’d been standing right beside me when it happened.
+Yet, in a split second, he had shifted us fifty years out of place, and he’d been standing right beside me when it happened.

 So, he hadn’t had a chance to get out of the spell’s reach.
 It must have grabbed him, too, and although I hadn’t seen him since arriving in this nightmare a day ago, he had to be here.
 Everyone else near me had been swept up in the spell’s backwash, so why wouldn’t he?